Animal Rights - Who we are

 - Animal Rights is a people-friendly and social organisation, with respect for both our allies and opponents.
 Our merchandise is, whenever possible, fair trade and organic.

 - The board, management and team of Animal Rights all stand for animal rights.
-We choose vegetarian foods.
+We choose vegan foods, products and services.

 - Animal Rights cooperates with and accepts support from other animal rights and animal welfare organisations at home and abroad.